learn-co-students/js-basics-logging-lab-abp-11-17/README.md

 You might often see errors like the ones above: `"Uncaught error: spy was not called"`.
 Spies are little bits of code that keep track of whether or not they were called.
+Here, we are ensuring that `console.log` was called - so if you see that error it means that you are not properly calling that `console.log` function.

+Why are we using spys all of a sudden?
+Open up the `test/indexTest.js` file and let's see how they work, and learn why we are using this feature.
 Underneath the code `describe('console.log', function(){ ...`, you can see the code `spy = sinon.spy(console, 'log');`.
 This asks our tests to watch the `console.log` function.
 Later on in an `it` block, we can ensure that `console.log` is called, and can see what arguments it is called with.
 We are using the `spy` because, well how else can we tell you are calling this function?
 The function returns `undefined` after all, so we can't really check the return value of your code, and `console.log` affects your browser's console, which we can't easily read.
 So we just test to make sure you made use of this function, and to do so we use a spy.
 If this was confusing to you, it is not a core JavaScript topic nor is it a pre-requisite to learning more with JavaScript, so you can happily move ahead.

 ## Resources